 - Pack A Muzzle, A Leash, And A Bed

 Traveling with your dog can be a great experience.
 However, if you’ve traveled with a dog before, you know how important routine can be, especially for your dog.
 Routine can keep your dog calm, and your dog won’t be quite as stressed out while he is traveling.
-Always pack a stress reliever, which is usually their dog bed, since it will probably feel more comforting to your dog than something that he normally sleeps on.
+Always pack a stress reliever, which is usually their dog bed, whether that’s one of these Orthopedic bed for dogs, an igloo style bed, or another type of bed altogether, since it will probably feel more comforting to your dog than something that he’s never slept on before.
 Make sure you also pack a leash, a muzzle, and a bowl.

 - Pack All Their Essentials

-Be sure to pack all their essentials, including medications, identification, and their favorite toys.
-Traveling with your dog can be a fun and relaxing experience.
-However, traveling with a dog comes with a few challenges.
+Be sure to pack all their essentials, including medications, identification, their favorite toys, and the shampoo and conditioner that you use to bathe them (in case you are interested to know how often they need to be washed, you can check out websites similar to Jessica Anders Dotter).
+Indeed, traveling with a dog can be a fun and relaxing experience.
+However, it comes with a few challenges.
 You have to plan and prepare thoroughly and pack all of the essentials for the dog so that it can feel at home.
 While packing can be a chore, planning ahead will make your trip much more enjoyable.